fang-tanbamrung/smart-brain-api/README.md

 # smart-brain-api
-backend of faceRegWeb from Udemy course
+backend of faceDetectWeb from Udemy course